ITECOMMPAY/paymentpage-sdk-ios-core/README.md

 **Importing libraries via CocoaPods**

-The SDK for Android libraries can be imported via MavenCentral.
-To import the libraries via MavenCentral, you need to do the following:
+The SDK for Android libraries can be imported via Cocoapods.
+To import the libraries via Cocoapods, you need to do the following:

 1. Open the Podfile file and add the following strings
     ```